MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 - EXAMPLES
 - RELATED LINKS

-By specifying the **Full** parameter with the `Get-Help` cmdlet, notice the output includes several extra sections.
+By specifying the **Full** parameter with the `Get-Help` cmdlet, the output includes several extra sections.
 Among these sections, **PARAMETERS** often provides a detailed explanation for each parameter.
 However, the extent of this information varies depending on the specific command you're investigating.